alexa/ask-sdk-controls/doc/userGuide.md

 -   `builtin_select`: "Select a value".
 Synonyms: "select", "pick", "take", etc.

-More standard feedback values may be added in time, and developers can and should add additional action slot values assuming they are compatible with the sample utterance shapes.
+More standard feedback values may be added in time, and developers can and should add additional action slot values.

 #### 5.7.2.3.
 Target slot type

 The `Target` slot captures the primary noun of an input.
-This allows the user to mention 'what' they are asking Alexa to manipulate.
-The user will not always mention a target, but when they do it is extremely useful information and the controls in a skill define the targets they are associated with so that the correct control(s) can be identified during the can-handle phase.
+The user will not always mention a target but when they do it is extremely useful information.
+Controls know what targets they are associated with and they will not attempt to handle inputs that mention an unknown target.

 The built-in target slot values are:

--   builtin_it: "The noun-topic of conversation".
-Synonyms: "it", "this", "that", etc.
+-   builtin_it: "The anaphoric noun of the conversation".
+Synonyms: "it", "that", etc.
 -   builtin_date: "The date of something".
 Synonyms: "date", "the date", "day", etc.
 -   builtin_startDate: "The start date of something".
 Synonyms: "start date", "the start date", etc.